 Satisfactory Academic Progress (SAP)

 Financial aid that must be repaid (loans) or is earned through

 Student Aid Report (SAR)

-Student employment governed only by university policy
+Student employment governed only by university policy and

-except students do not have to demonstrate financial need to be hired.
+standard wage and labor laws.
+Students do not have to demonstrate financial

 and available to undergraduate students only.
 Interest does not accrue while in

 deferment status.
-The Department of Education pays the
+The Department

 Title IV Federal Student Aid

-Financial aid programs, administered by the Department
+Financial Student Aid programs, administered by the Department

 of Education, authorized under Title IV of the Higher Education Act of 1965, as